What Happens If You Die Without a Will in NC

 Why You Need a Will

-Dying without a Will can be problematic for many people, including:
+Dying without a Will can create outcomes most people do not want, including:

 - Fiancés or unmarried partners inherit nothing.